 Since the keys are touch-sensitive, the volume changes as you hit them.
 Not to mention, the sensitivity can be adjusted to suit your preferences.

 The soft setting means that the sound will not change too much, while the hard setting produces the loudest sound.
 If you want a natural stone, the medium setting fits well.
-You can turn touch sensitivity off regardless of how soft you play.
+You can turn the touch sensitivity off regardless of how soft you play.

 Casio Privia PX-870 provides dual, duet, and split modes.

 It offers two layers of different adjustable sounds.
 You can combine the tone with harp, electric piano, or strings.

 In dual mode, the only sound you can’t use is bass lower.
 The volume balance can also be adjusted to suit your needs.

 It splits the piano into two sections.
 This is the best option for student/teacher experience.

 By employing the octave shift function, the duet mode can have two sections with two middle C and octave ranges.
 For instance, a teacher can play tunes on the left side of the keyboard as the student follows on the right side.